FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

     - *Vortex* - the modifier inputs the flow of a vortex.
 The flow shape will be circular but has control over the radial flow and the inward flow
     - *Texture* - the modifier inputs the flow direction from a flow map texture.
 - **Direction** - is the 2D direction that the flow force will be applied in.
 On a flat surface `direction.x` is in X world space and `direction.y` is Z in world space.
 If the surface is sloped either component will appear to go more in the world space Y since the velocity field is in 2D.
-- **Size** - is the size of the flow volume.
+- **Size** - adjusts the size of the flow volume in world space.
-- **Strength** is the amount of flow applied to the velocity field.
+- **Strength** adjusts the amount of flow applied to the velocity field.
 For Vortex mode, this is the inward flow to the center.
-- **Falloff** - changes the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
+- **Falloff** - adjusts the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
 Use this to create sharper/flatter wave/vortex shapes.
 Higher values mean a faster falloff.
-- **Radial Flow Strength** - the amount of radial flow applied to the velocity field for vortex mode.
+- **Radial Flow Strength** - adjusts the amount of radial flow applied to the velocity field for vortex mode.
 Higher values make vortices flow faster.
 - **Additive** - *enabled:* adds the flow to the current flow in the velocity field. *disabled:* replaces the current flow of the velocity field.
 - **Texture** - a flow map texture that writes its red & green channels into the velocity field.